sizeofvoid/libopeninput/doc/user/scrolling.rst

 Scroll sources
 ------------------------------------------------------------------------------

+.. note:: Scroll sources are deprecated with libinput 1.19.
+The scroll source is now encoded in the event type.

 libinput provides a pointer axis *source* for each scroll event.
 The source can be obtained with the **libinput_event_pointer_get_axis_source()** function and is one of **wheel**, **finger**, or **continuous**.
 The source